Dismiss Modal

 Choose a preferred language

-Outline of a body showing the airway, trach tube, and mucous plug in tube
+Respiratory system, showing airway, trach tube, and mucous plug in tube.

 You have a tracheostomy (trach) tube that allows you to breathe.
 Mucus from your airway can collect inside the trach tube and block it.
 The buildup of thick mucus is called a mucous plug.
 It’s important that you take steps to prevent a mucous plug from blocking your trach tube.
 Below are directions for helping keep your trach tube free of mucous buildup so that you can breathe without difficulty.